 - HPV vaccinated women will still require cervical screening as the HPV vaccine does not protect against all the types of HPV that cause cervical cancer.

-- The new programme will commence on 1 May, 2017, when the primary HPV screening test will become available on the Medicare Benefits Schedule.
+- The new programme commenced on 1 May, 2017, when the primary HPV screening test became available on the Medicare Benefits Schedule.

 Further information around these changes may be accessed at http://www.cancerscreening.gov.au/internet/screening/publishing.nsf/Content/cervical-screening-1